Ebube0011/Trading-ETL-Project/README.md

 ### Specify environment variables
 Inside the 'environment_variables' folder, there are files that will be used to specify certain environment variables depending on the service.
 Edit the files to specify the values of the variables necessary for the project.
-Be careful if using the 'file path' with airflow as airflow runs its dags in a seperate file path than is in the container.
+Be careful if using a 'file path' environment variable with airflow as airflow runs its dags in a seperate file path than is in the container.
 In this case, either use an absolute file path or use code to identify current working directory.

 ### Run the storage containers
 After modifying the environment variables, return to the project directory and proceed to run the storage services.